 I absolutely loved it, and I'm watching it again as soon as I find 90 minutes.
 You'll laugh, you'll cry, you'll be inspired.
 I promise.

 Item #15 of the Bloggers Code is the following: "When friends make TV shows, free promotion is mandatory".

-My good friend Humble Howard, along with new friend Mike Wixson and the gang at Redfish Entertainment Studios, have a new 13-episode docu-reality show entitled "Last Bride Standing".
+My good friend Humble Howard, along with the gang at Redfish Entertainment Studios, have a new 13-episode docu-reality show entitled "Last Bride Standing".
 And this one actually airs on a station you probably get!
 It all starts tonight at 6:30PM on SunTV.

 Do not adjust your laptop, desktop or smart phone.
 All of the following actually happened last night at the ACC.

 - The Leafs won a game in a shootout

 - The Leafs won a game in a shootout with Toskala in net